-1. Adopt Resolution No. 18- entitled, "A Resolution of the Planning Commission of the City of Goleta, California, Recommending to the City Council approval of a General Plan Amendment to amend the City's Transportation Element, Figure 7-2: Functional Street Classification and Key Intersections Map and to amend related Transportation Element policies in Policy TE 3: Streets and Highways Plan and Standards and to Determine that the General Plan Amendment is Exempt from CEQA, Pursuant to CEQA Section 15061(b)(3)," (Attachment 4).
+Adopt Resolution No. 19- entitled "A Resolution of the City Council of the City of Goleta for the Approval of a General Plan Amendment to amend the City's Transportation Element, Figure 7-2: Functional Street Classification and Key Intersections Map and to amend related Transportation Element policies in Policy TE 3: Streets and Highways Plan and Standards".